-If any member of B3's Board of Directors or Executive Board remains silent about a potential conflict of interest, any other member of the same governance body who is aware of the situation may disclose it.
-Such silence is considered an infringement of B3's Policy on Related Party Transactions and other Potential Conflict of Interest Situations and is brought to the notice of the Corporate Governance and Nomination Committee, which may recommend corrective action to the Board of Directors.
+If any member of B3's Board of Directors or Executive Board remains silent about a potential conflict of interest, any other member of the same governance body who is aware of the situation may disclose on such conflict.
+Such silence is considered an infringement of B3's Policy on Related Party Transactions and other Potential Conflict of Interest and is brought to the notice of the Board of Directors or the Executive Board, as the case may be, when identified or pointed out by a third party, and sanctions may be applied.